Creating guarded rollouts

 Create metrics

-Before you begin a guarded rollout, choose one or more existing metrics or create new ones to monitor.
+Choose one or more existing metrics or create new ones to monitor during the rollout.
 To learn how, read Creating and managing metrics.

 Rollout duration